effiemanyos/ms2-produck/testing.md

 - ToRateList App
 - Bookmarks App

+*Crucial User Stories to Test MVP & Validate Hypothesis:*

 **Home Page**
 ![screenshot of the home page](assets/images/homepage-produck.png "screenshot of the home page")

-1. As an **Product Enthusiast**, I want to easily understand what this web-based platform is all about and what kind of services it offers to aspiring Product Managers, so that I can decide to stay or leave.
+1. As a **Product Enthusiast**, I want to easily understand what this web-based platform is all about and what kind of services it offers to aspiring Product Managers, so that I can decide to stay or leave.

     - Hero Image section
     - Welcome section